Commercial Filming and Photography

 Insurance

-General commercial liability insurance is required.
-A minimum of $1,000,000 is typically required.
-Complex projects or projects with large cast/crews or sets will require higher insurance.
+General liability insurance may be required.
+When required, $1,000,000 is typically the minimum.
+Complex projects or projects with large sets and cast/crews (12 Individuals maximum) will require higher insurance.
 The “United States Government” will be named as “additional insured” on the insurance certificate.
 If further specificity is desired/requested: “the Department of Interior, National Park Service, Zion National Park.”
 A copy of the insurance from the Carrier must be received PRIOR to issuing an approved permit.

 The NPS may require additional insurance commensurate with the risk involved with your filming activities.
 IMPORTANT: The name on the certificate of insurance must match your business name, including any names used under “doing business as.”
 The certificate can be emailed to e-mail us, faxed directly to Zion National Park, (fax) 435-772-3426, or mailed to this address: US Government, Zion National Park, Commercial Services Office, SR 9, Springdale UT 84767.